carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - It is a **Content Delivery Network (CDN)** uses `AWS edge locations` to **cache and securely deliver** cached content (such as images and videos) based on the **geographic locations** of the user, the origin of the webpage and a content delivery server (Requests to content are automatically routed to nearest geographical edge location).
 Advantages ==> **Low latency and high transfer speeds**.
   - `Edge Location` → Location where content will be cached (different to an AWS Region).
 It can be used for read and write.
   - `Origin` → Location that hosts all the files that the CDN will distribute — can be an S3 Bucket, EC2, ELB etc (Any type of AWS resource).
+    - For s3 as Origin you can use Origin Access Control (OAC) and Origin Access Identity (OAI) to avoid the S3 bucket to have public access for downloading objects when it is selected as Origin for CDN.
   - `Distribution` → Name of the CDN, which consists of a collection of edge locations.
 There are two types:
     - Web Distributions which are used for websites (Download Data)
     - RTMP Distributions which are used for streaming media (Stremming Access)